VoliJS/NestedReact/docs/02_Handling_The_Complex_State/01_Dirty_Top_And_Pure_Bottom .md

 And when nested models and collections are *modified*, root model holding React component state detects the change, and force its component to update.
-In conjunction, these features allows to to describe fairly complex components using just component state.
+In conjunction, these features allows you to describe fairly complex components using just component state.

 ## Example: unidirectional data flow with complex state